Joe-Degs/riscv/README.md

 instruction set!
 This is a perfect place to start if you're writing an emulator and want to keep things as simple as possible.

+# Installation
+For absolute beginners who are struggling to install riscv or qemu-riscv64 on debian.
+You can do the following.
+- Installing clang and llvm tools [stackoverflow](https://stackoverflow.com/a/66227796/16595775)
+- Install ld.lld-<version number> because for some weird reason it does not get installed with the other llvm tools.
+    $ sudo apt-get install lld-<version number>
+- Installing qemu on debian
+    $ sudo apt-get install qemu-system-misc qemu-user-static binfmt-support
+- You can do a manual qemu installation by building from source

 # Usage

 This project assumes you have `clang` 10 installed and in your path.
 If you